Arco (lamp)

 The lamp has been in constant production since its original release in 1962.

 History

-Intellectual property case

 In November 2006, Flos brought charges against Semeraro Casa & Famiglia SpA, claiming that the company had violated copyright law in selling a similar lamp named "Fluida."
 Advocate General Yves Bot deemed that while the Fluida lamp was created in imitation of the original Arco design, production of the product was legal as the original design had since entered the public domain.
 Following the 2001 implementation of the Directive on the legal protection of designs, Bot ordered Semeraro to cease production of the Fluida lamp.

+In 2020, the Arco lamp was one of three designs to be awarded the "Products Career Award", a newly created category of Compasso d'Oro for historical designs that have proven to be highly successful over time but were not awarded at the time of their inception.